Learn about free on-demand learning

 Talk to your physician about what to expect from treatment with NSAIDs and DMARDs.
 New research suggests that a prolonged course of two or more antibiotics might be effective in patients with chronic Chlamydia-induced reactive arthritis.
 However, more studies are needed.

-Updated May 2015.
-Written by Vivian Bykerk, MD, edited and reviewed by David Yu, MD, John Carter, MD and the American College of Rheumatology Committee on Communications and Marketing.
+Updated March 2017 by Suleman Bhana, MD and reviewed by the American College of Rheumatology Committee on Communications and Marketing.

 This patient fact sheet is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.